anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **Hebrews 10.11-14 [15-18] 19-25** concludes the series in Hebrews 1-10, and is about Christ having finished his priestly work, and a call to persevere.
+* **Hebrews 10.11-14 [15-18] 19-25** concludes the series on Christ as high priest in Hebrews 1-10, and focuses on our response: 'let us approach ...
+Let us hold fast to the confession of our hope without wavering ...
+And let us consider how to provoke one another to love and good deeds'.
 * **Mark 13.1-8** continues the series in Mark, and has Jesus warning of 'wars and rumours of wars', as 'the beginning of the birth pangs', before 'the end'. **Daniel 12.1-3** speaks of 'a time of anguish' and of the dead being raised. **Psalm 16** expresses confidence in the face of death: 'my flesh also shall rest secure.
 For you will not abandon my soul to Death'.

 Year C